 Lake Effect Snow Explained – what is lake-effect snow

 The cold, dry air, often originating from the west and Canada moves across the Great Lakes’ open waters.
 As the cold air passes over the unfrozen relatively warm waters of the Great Lakes, warmth and moisture are transferred into the lowest portion of the atmosphere.
 The air rises, clouds form, and grow into a narrow band that produces 2 to 3 inches of snow per hour or more.

-Wind direction is also an indicator of will receive lake effect snow.
-For example, heavy snow may be falling in Caseville, while the sun may be shining in Bad Axe.
+Wind direction is also an indicator of which areas will receive lake effect snow.
+For example, heavy snow may be falling in Caseville while the sun may be shining in Bad Axe.
 The physical barrier that Sand Point represents also has some impact on weather patterns on the south shore of Saginaw Bay.

 Recipe for Lake Effect Snow

 Conditions must be absolutely correct for the formation of heavy lake effect snow to occur.
 Without all the elements in place, the chances of snow development are diminished.
 Here are the typical conditions for snow development.

 Open Warm Water – The lakes need to be open and relatively ice-free.
 The lake water also has to be warmer than the air above it so evaporation can occur.

 Light Dry Winds – As the wind gently whisks over the warmer lake water, it picks up the moisture and it rises to the upper atmosphere.
 If the winds are too strong, over 25 knots, then it can’t pick up great volumes of moisture.

 Land – Once this moisture-laden wind hits land, the speed intensity is reduced, and the air is forced up further, causing it to freeze and eventually drop as snow.